 Coasting to Glory

 Tom Stoppard's epic trilogy The Coast of Utopia (2007) earned seven Tony Awards, more than any other play in Tony history.
-It also received a record 10 nominations, tied with the 2010 revival of August Wilson's Fences for the most nominations for a play production.
+It received 10 nominations.

-The Producers, the new Mel Brooks musical (2001) and Billy Elliot, The Musical (2009) share the record as the most-nominated productions in Tony history, with 15.
-The Producers is also the most-winning show, triumphing in 12 categories including Best Musical.
-The three awards it didn't win were due to its multiple nominations in acting categories.
-Billy Elliot won 10.
+Hamilton (2016) holds the record as the most-nominated production in Tony history, with 16.
+In second place are The Producers, the new Mel Brooks musical (2001) and Billy Elliot, The Musical (2009) with 15 each.
+The Producers is the most-winning show, triumphing in 12 categories including Best Musical.

 The Prince of Broadway

-Harold Prince has earned more Tony Awards than anyone else (21 awards), including eight for directing, eight for producing, two as producer of the year's Best Musical, and three special Tony Awards.
+Director/producer Harold Prince has received 21 Tonys, the most for any individual in multiple categories.
+These include eight for directing, eight for producing, two as producer of the year's Best Musical, and three special Tony Awards.